 A front-wheel skid (more likely in a front-wheel drive car and also known as understeer) either occurs under heavy breaking, where the front wheels lock up, or when trying to take a corner too quickly for the road conditions.

 The steering wheel may also feel strangely light.
-When this happens, the car will typically carry on in a straight direction regardless of how you try to steer it.
+When this happens, the car will typically carry on in a straight direction, rather than following the direction of the wheels round the corner.

 How to react